janny801/simple-c-calculator/README.md

 # Simple Calculator in C

-This is a simple command-line calculator written in C. It takes two integers and an operator as input and performs the corresponding arithmetic operation.
+This is a simple command-line calculator written in C. It takes two integers as input and performs the corresponding arithmetic operation.
+The program outputs floating-point values but currently does not support operations with floating-point inputs.
+Plans to add support for floating-point operations in the future.

 ## Features